 The Moon Phase System is replaced by a weather forecast system.
 Instead of major events occurring during a full moon in the previous games, Persona 4 will have them during heavy rain.
 Instead of battles being fought during midnight/dark hour, battles in Persona 4 will occur after school.
 This also reduces the amount of time the player can do social activities, like taking up part-time jobs and interacting with Social Links, during the day.
 Going back to the major events in the game, the player must utilize his/her time and must rescue the victim trapped inside the TV dungeon before the fog settles over Inaba.
 This happens after several days of constant rain.
 If the player does not rescue the victim before the fog settles in, that particular victim will die, and the game ends.
 During normal play mode, the player can decide to go back a week before the due date, and take another shot at rescuing the victim before the fog settles in.

 The story of Persona 4 begins on the 11th of April, 2011.
-The game begins by showing the protagonist (known as Yu Narukami officially, but the player can name him) moving to Inaba.
-He arrives at the train station to meet his uncle with his daughter.
+The game begins by showing the protagonist (known as Yu Narukami or Souji Seta officially, depending on the source, but the player can name him anything they like) moving to Inaba.
+He arrives at the train station to meet his uncle and his cousin.
 After a brief introduction to the two, and the local attending gas station employee, they go home.
-Shortly after, Yu enrolls at Yasogami High School.
+Shortly after, he enrolls at Yasogami High School.
 It is here that he meets Chie Satonaka, a martial arts obsessed girl, and Yosuke Hanamura, a clumsy boy whose father runs "Junes" -- the local superstore.
 The following foggy night, a local journalist is found dead, following rumors of an illicit affair with a politician.
 Dojima is the detective in charge of this case, along with the "rookie" Tohru Adachi.
 Shortly after this, a young girl named Saki Konishi is also found murdered in the same way as the reporter -- on a foggy night, hung upside down from an antenna.
 Yosuke is deeply affected, as he was enamored with Saki.
 Following the murders, rumors start to go around the school about "The Midnight Channel," a special station on a turned off television at midnight during rainy days that shows the viewer their supposed soul mate.

 Vowing to help him figure out the mystery of the shadows, he gives them each a pair of glasses, which can see through the almost impenetrable fog that permeates the place, and proceed without becoming fatigued.
-Not long after, Teddie reveals that the previous two victims were inside the television and confronted by shadows that killed them.
-It is revealed that if a person inside the television world denies their shadow (which represents a physical manifestation of a secret/shame/emotions in denial) that the shadow will strengthen, and kill the person it originated from.
+Not long after, Teddie reveals that the previous two victims were inside the television and confronted by shadows that murdered them.
+It is revealed that if a person inside the television world denies their personal shadow (a physical manifestation of the part of that person's personality they are most ashamed of) then the shadow will strengthen, and murder the person it originated from.